-- Falsification of application or registration forms - previous disciplinary actions or misconduct at Locklin Tech or other educational institutions - convicted with violation of a law which resulted in probation, community service, jail sentence or revocation or suspension of a driver's license - Any student charged and/or convicted of a violent crime may be denied admission or administratively withdrawn if such charge or conviction is deemed to put student, faculty, or staff at risk.
+- Falsification of application or registration forms - Previous disciplinary actions or misconduct at Locklin Tech or other educational institutions - Any student charged and/or convicted of a crime may be denied admission or administratively withdrawn if such charge or conviction is deemed to put student, faculty, or staff at risk.

-A students Students are may be required to provide a full statement of relevant facts and furnish the school with copies of official documents explaining the final disposition of the proceedings prior to granting admission.
-Falsification on the admission application will result in denial of admission or immediate withdrawal from Locklin Tech.
+Students are required to provide a full statement of relevant facts and furnish the school with copies of official documents explaining the final disposition of the proceedings prior to granting admission.
 Expunged records do not have to be revealed.

-8.14009 Proof of Residency
+8.109 Proof of Residency

 A Florida "resident for tuition purposes" is a person who has, or a dependent person whose parent or legal guardian has, established and maintained legal residency in Florida for at least twelve (12) consecutive months preceding the first day of classes of the term for which Florida residency is sought (FL Statutes 1009.21).
-Students enrolling in applying to a Florida post-secondary institution must provide two (2) forms of documentation that show proof of residency.
+Students applying to a Florida post-secondary institution must provide two (2) forms of documentation that show proof of residency.
 Examples of documents that can be used include the following: Florida voter's registration, Florida driver's license, Florida identification card, Florida homestead exemption, Florida occupational license, or a transcript from a Florida school.
 Non-resident potential students should contact Student Services staff for more information.